 Aside from delegating control to Edelston and his consulting shop in 2015, EMRF says on its website that it is governed by an “independent board.”
 That board includes:

 - W. John Moore, who works in public relations for the Hawthorn Group, where he “has represented roughly a dozen energy firms across the industry spectrum, including several of the nation’s largest utilities.”
 Moore is listed as the president of EMRF on its website.

-- Mark Menezes is listed as the board chair of EMRF.
-Menezes is a partner at the law firm Hunton & Williams, home to the Utility Air Regulatory Group (UARG), the main vehicle for suing and challenging EPA clean air regulations.
+- Mark Menezes was listed as the board chair of EMRF as of 2016.
+He is currently Vice President of Federal Relations for Berkshire Hathaway Energy.
+President Trump recently announced that he is appointing him to be Under Secretary of the Department of Energy.
+Previously, Menezes was a partner at the law firm Hunton & Williams, home to the Utility Air Regulatory Group (UARG), the main vehicle for suing and challenging EPA clean air regulations.
 Hunton & Williams was paid $7.7 million by the Edison Electric Institute in 2015 for UARG’s work.
-Menezes previously worked in government, but before that, he was Associate General Counsel for American Electric Power, according to the Center for Responsive Politics.
+Before working at Hunton, he previously worked in government, and before that, he was Associate General Counsel for American Electric Power.

 - As a lobbyist for Hunton & Williams, Menezes’ has represented Southern Co. and Berkshire Hathaway Energy Co. since 2012, and AEP, Duke Energy, and Entergy prior to that.
 In 2016 alone, Southern Co. employed Menezes and his firm to lobby Congress on a host of environmental regulations at an expense of $160,000, according to the Senate Office of Public Records.
 Berkshire Hathaway Energy paid $437,000 for Menezes and the company’s in-house lobbyist to lobby Congress during the first three-quarters of 2016.